Bacon Egg Bites – Easy Meal Prep Breakfast

 Instructions

 - Preheat your oven to 375°F (190°C).
 While it preheats, cook the bacon in a large skillet over medium heat until it’s nice and crispy.
-Set it aside on a paper towel lined plate to cool.
+Set it aside on a paper towel lined plate to drain and cool.

 - Crack the eggs into a large bowl.
 Add the milk, salt, and pepper.
 Whisk it all together until fully combined.